aha-app/aha-services/docs/slack.md

 Create the integration in Aha!

 1. Enter the URL from step 4 above in the _Webhook url_ field.
-3. Click the _Test connection_ button.
+2. Click the _Test connection_ button.
 After a short delay you should see a message appear in your Slack client in the channel you selected.
-4. Enable the integration.
+3. Enable the integration.
+4. Consider renaming this integration with your slack channel name for easy future reference.
+Perhaps something like: "Slack: #customers."
+You can do this by clicking the _Slack_ text in the heading of this page.

 ## Troubleshooting